clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 Automated Effective Updating
 ----------------------------

-The |CL| upstream is updated at lightning pace, releasing full new versions of |CL| with incremental updates multiple times a day!
+The |CL| content is updated at lightning pace, releasing full new versions of |CL| with incremental updates multiple times a day!

 This `rolling release model`_ allows |CL| to consume the latest security